delldu/CMAES/README.md

 - LICENSE : users agreement (no worries)
 - doc.txt : describes general purpose and an application issue
 - docfunctions.txt : Documentation of the library functions.
-- cmaes_interface.h : User interface header.
+- cmaes.h : User interface header.
 - example_short.c : Very short example source code.
 The purpose of the example codes is to be edited/extended.
 - example_restarts.c : implements additional restarts with increasing